heyunfei0913/Color-Catchers/README.md

 ## How to Play
 The player is in the bottom row of the LED matrix and must avoid the colored orbs they are not while collecting whichever colored orbs they are.
-The player will change colors throughout the game and the fall speed of the orbs will also increase.
+The player will change colors throughout the game at regular intervals.
+To win the player must score at least 50 points.

+Bullet Hell mode can be turned on and off by pressing the right button in the start menu.
+Alternating color generation can be turned on and off by pressing the left button in the start menu.
+Start the game by pressing the middle button.

 ## Bugs
-To be added
+- LCD displays game end screen while matrix is still in start game state